 Since the dining credit is on a per person basis, if you happen to be traveling with a guest, they’ll also receive the $28 off, for a total of 56 dollars in credit if dining on the same bill.
-Many restaurants participating in the program cap the discount at two diners (cardholder + 1 guest); however, at a handful of locations you can register 2 or more guests, but double check with your server before ordering as each location varies and the fine print is always changing.
+Many restaurants participating in the program cap the discount at two diners (cardholder + 1 guest).
+However, at a handful of locations, you can register 2 or more guests, but double-check with your server before ordering as each location varies and the fine print is always changing.

 Another thing to note is that restaurant credits don’t count against your ability to visit a lounge.
 So, if you find yourself at an airport with both a restaurant and lounge, you can redeem your allotment in meal credits plus visit the lounge on the same trip.
-The same applies at airports with multiple restaurants, each location counts as a separate “lounge” visit, entitling the cardholder to use dining credits at each place, potentially leading to hundreds in savings on an extended trip.
+The same applies to airports with multiple restaurants, each location counts as a separate “lounge” visit, entitling the cardholder to use dining credits at each place, potentially leading to hundreds in savings on an extended trip.

 For example, a party of two traveling from an airport with a member restaurant can use their meal credit before departure, then again that same day during a layover at a connecting airport with a participating eatery.
 That’s an easy $112 saved during just one journey.